mailcow/mailcow-dockerized-docs/docs/index.en.md

 Or alternatively on our blog:

 - :fontawesome-solid-globe: [mailcow.email](https://mailcow.email)

----
-## Interested?
-Try it out right away!

-Have we got your interest?
-Get a first overview of the functionalities of mailcow and your mailcow UI in our official **mailcow demos**!

-We´re providing two seperate Demo instances:

-+ **[demo.mailcow.email](https://demo.mailcow.email)** is the classic Demo based on the **stable releases**.
-+ **[nightly-demo.mailcow.email](https://nightly-demo.mailcow.email)** is the new **nightly demo** based on unreleased testing features.
-(So especially interesting for those who have no possibility to create a test instance themselves.)

-!!! abstract "Use these credentials for the demos"
-	- **Administrator**: admin / moohoo
-	- **Domain-Administrator**: department / moohoo
-	- **Mailbox**: demo@440044.xyz / moohoo

-	*The login credentials work for both variants*.

-!!! success "Always up to date"
-	The demo instances get the latest updates directly after releases from GitHub.
-Fully automatic, without any downtime!

 [^1]: Servercow is a hosting/support division of The Infrastructure Company GmbH (mailcow maintainer).